 After hanging up with Yafei, I walked through Central Square, through MIT, over the Charles River (it was dark, and I could see the lights twinkling in the skyscrapers), and then worked my way to the train station, and headed home.

 When I told my parents about my adventure, my mother didn’t seem to take it seriously; I was shocked by her indifference.
 This was my Big Break, I thought, the break for which I had waited decades.
-I was reminded of my mother’s attitude when I read Harding’s essay on the shadow:
+Later, I read Harding’s essay on the shadow, and I was reminded of my mother’s attitude:

 After two weeks, I returned to Harvard, hoping to hear Kristol’s reactions to my writings.
 After listening to another foreign-policy lecture, I went to Kristol’s office, and waited for him to arrive.
 He said he had been traveling and hadn’t had time to read my stuff.
 He also wasn’t interested in chatting, and brought the conversation to a quick conclusion.
 However, he seemed to think that my project deserved more time than “office hours” permitted, so he made an appointment with me for December 13 at 11, and he said he’d try to read my stuff before then.
 So it wasn’t as successful a meeting as I had hoped, but it was far from a complete failure.
 The jury hadn’t yet returned a verdict.